jupyter/telemetry/JEP.md

 Schema validation is done in the core telemetry framework that routes events from publishers to sinks, so that each event sink does not need to implement schema validation.

-**Open Questions/TBD**:
+Schemas are used at two places
+* During the emit run-time, for validating events before publishing to the configured event sink.
+  * The schemas are picked up from a side-car package for runtime validation to avoid the network call.

-* List of rules for event schemas
+* During analysis time, for discovering the available schemas and understanding the fields.
-* How do organizations deploy custom schemas?
-* Where are the schemas for public events stored?
+  * Schema names are resolvable URLs for public events for discovery, and private events need not be resolvable but could be just `com.mycompany.myevent1`

 ### Event Sinks